bitfalls/bitfalls_content/authors/Periza/00-razbijanje-zabluda-o-kriptovalutama/en_US/final.md

 With every news about cryptocurrencies (most often it’s bitcoin) often there are people with comments like: “bitcoin has no value”, “bitcoin has no backing”, “nobody is behind bitcoin”, “value of bitcoin is arbitrary”, “bitcoin has no use-value”, “it’s used only for speculations”, “bitcoin is a bubble ready to pop”, “bitcoin is a pyramidal Ponzi-scheme”, “bitcoin is a magic internet money that someone just made up”.
 The purpose of this article is to explain closely bitcoin like the most well-known cryptocurrency, and all other cryptocurrencies.

 ![bitcoin-2007769_960_720](../images/bitcoin-2007769_960_720.jpg)

-## HOW MONEY GET'S IT'S VALUE?
+## HOW MONEY GET'S ITS VALUE?

 I one of our previous [articles][articles] we discussed the history of money.
-This article will address the point of how  money gets it's market valuation - what is very important from the standpoint of cryptocurrencies and their valuation.
+This article will address the point of how money gets its market valuation - what is very important from the standpoint of cryptocurrencies and their valuation.

 Many of those who never used Bitcoin look at it with confusion.
 Why this "magic internet money" even has value?
 How is that Bitcoin is even considered money?
 Those who got used to "hard money", the idea of us having money "from nothing", i.e. some computer code is very hard to comprehend.

 In trying to understand why bitcoin and other cryptocurrencies have value one economist can help us - Ludwig von Mises, in 1912. he publishes his "Theory of money and credit" - a book that was a hit in Europe and was published in German and after that was translated into English.
-Although there he explains every aspect of money his main contribution is following the value and price of money and not just money, to its origins i.e. Mises explains how money get's it's price in form of goods and services that can be bought with it.
+Although there he explains every aspect of money his main contribution is following the value and price of money and not just money, to its origins i.e. Mises explains how money get's its price in form of goods and services that can be bought with it.
 Later he named that process "theory of regression" and as you will understand - bitcoin, and other cryptocurrencies, satisfy every condition of this theorem.

 Mises teacher, Carl Menger, demonstrates that money originates for the market - not form the states or "social contract".
 It appears gradually, in a procedure of searching for an ideal form of indirect exchange, instead of barter - people gain a certain good, not for consuming it, but because of further trade.
 That good becomes money, good that is exchanged most often on the market and that is most suitable for exchange.
 Mises adds that the value of money traces backward in time to its value as a bartered commodity.
 Mises said that this is the only way money can have value.